Enlightened-Meathead/DegenerateCryptoDaytrader/readme.md

 --swing_trade_skim [Float or int] : The percent of the profit percentage you would like to take if you are swing trading.
 This is like doing a hybrid of a profit harvest and swing trade, where you sell the whole position, but then keep some profits instead of buying all back in.
 This value is a percent of the profit, so if you gain 5% profits and want to keep half of the overall profits, you would enter 50 for this option value, NOT 2.5.
 If you do not want to take any profit to skim off, just enter 0 for this.
 ### Email Response Values and Commands
-- When you respond to the bot using email, compose a new message rather than replying to the email the bot sent you.
+- When you respond to the bot using email, you can compose a new message or reply to the email the bot sent you.
 - In the subject of the email, enter 'DCD' (the default).
 This can be changed to whatever you want in the config file.
 - Separate each value/command with a comma, such as 't:500,a:20'
 - Right now, there are only two values DCD needs, and it's only if you are logging a completed buy or sell order.